elgw/dotter/README.md

 # Changes to DOTTER

+## 0.505
+ * Updated documentation for basic plot: Pixel values.
+Also fixed a but that would make it crash sometimes.

 ## 0.504
  * Fixed an issue where it was not possible to change threshold for some images.